betheden/hebrew-grammar/content/verb_perfect.rst

 Prophetic actions
 ~~~~~~~~~~~~~~~~~

-This is a very rare use of the perfect, occurring in prophetic
+This is a very rare use of the suffix conjugation verb, occurring in prophetic
 utterances.

 .. csv-table:: Example: ISA 11:9